Update: KB Home and Richmond American Homes join Homestead lineup

-Homebuilder D.R.
-Horton is moving ahead with plans to develop the first of its homes in Homestead's first phase.
-Initial construction will include two models and 13 homes on Meadowlark Lane, east of South Lincoln Street, with the models expected to open in September 2020.
+KB Home and Richmond American Homes have joined D.R.
+Horton as homebuilders in Homestead's first phase.
+Information on the KB project, known as Copperleaf at Homestead, is available by clicking here.
+Information on the Richmond American project, known as Midway Grove at Homestead, is available by clicking here.
+D.R.
+Horton is building two models and 13 homes on Meadowlark Lane, east of South Lincoln Street, with the models expected to open in September 2020.
 For more information visit the D.R.
-Horton website or contact D.R.
-Horton's Isabel Escoto at 916-755-5120 or email@example.com.
+Horton website or contact Isabel Escoto at 916-755-5120 or firstname.lastname@example.org.

 The Southwest Dixon Specific Plan was approved in 2005 and provides for the development of residential, commercial and employment center uses within approximately 517 acres south of West A Street and east of I-80.
 The SWDSP is a bridge between the General Plan and City's Zoning Ordinance, and it includes policies and implementation programs to guide land use, infrastructure improvements and the area’s overall circulation pattern.
 As the first development to be implemented within the SWDSP, Homestead is considered an already approved project, although some implementation details are subject to Planning Commission and/or City Council approval.
 Taylor Builders is responsible for overall Homestead implementation.

 Homestead is planned to include 1,168 single-family homes of varying sizes that will appeal to first-time home buyers, families, empty nesters and seniors.
 Of those, 274 are for residents age 55 and older.
 Also included in the project are a commercial site for community serving retail businesses; 31 acres of parks, open space and trails; a fire-station site; and new roads and improvements to existing transportation infrastructure.